 More information regarding the Georgia National Guard Service Cancelable Loan can be found on the GAfutures website.

 Military Tuition Assistance is a benefit paid to eligible service members of the Army, Navy, Marines, Air Force and Coast Guard.
 Each branch of the military has its own eligibility criteria, application process and restrictions.

 Military Tuition Assistance provides financial assistance for voluntary off-duty educational programs in support of a service member's professional and personal self-development goals.
 All Active Duty service members (officers, warrant officers, enlisted) are authorized to participate in the TA program through their respective branches.
 This includes members of the Active Guard Reserve, as well as Reserve Component Service Members who are activated under U.S. Code Title 10 or Title 32.

 Service members should speak with their Education Services Officer (ESO) or counselor within their Military Service prior to enrolling.
-More information regarding Military Tuition Assistance can be found through the service member’s branch of service or from Military.com, found here.
+More information regarding Military Tuition Assistance can be found through the service member’s branch of service or from TA DECIDE, found here.

 Mandatory Fees are necessary to provide a complete range of student services that support the academic environment and provide the best possible services to the widest possible range of students at a reasonable cost.
 University fees enhance the experience of our students and the quality of the UWG community.
-The itemized list of Mandatory Fees and their explanations is available on the Bursar's Office website.
+The itemized list of Mandatory Fees and their explanations is available on the Office of Student Accounts and Billing Services website.

 Students Utilizing Military Tuition Assistance